One of the most asked questions on watch forums is: “what do you guys think about this watch?”

-In case of watches with different aging to the lume on the hands and dial, things aren’t that obvious.
+In the case of watches with different aging to the lume on the hands and dial, things aren’t that obvious.
 It’s necessary to check if that’s consistent with other specimens of the same watch.
-It can mean that the hands were relumed, however it may be, that the thickness of the layer of lume influences the way it ages.
+It can mean that the hands were relumed.
+However, it may be, that the thickness of the layer of lume influences the way it ages.

 Always compare the watch to other specimens that you can find online.
 This will tell you a lot about the consistency of lume application quality and patterns of aging.

 Best avoid watches with lume cracking and falling off the hands.
-As it is with damage in watches, this will continue happening.
-Of course, that’s unless you simply plan to put the watch on display.
-However, a watch with missing lume hardly makes a good specimen to be put in a display case…
+As it is with damage to watches, this will continue to happen.
+Of course, that’s unless you plan to put the watch on display.
+However, a watch with missing lume hardly makes an excellent specimen to be placed in a display case.

 All in all, even one or two of the mentioned “no-no’s” can disqualify a watch.

 Not that it’s not possible to fix it, it often is.
-The question is whether you want to have a watch that needed heavy restoration, or one that has been taken good care of from the start.
-This obviously excludes dial disasters, I’d never give a “green light” to one of these.
+The question is whether you want to have a watch that needed massive restoration, or one that has been taken good care of from the start.
+This excludes dial disasters; I’d never give a “green light” to one of these.

 “Ahhh, that’s nothing, it’s fixable” can easily turn into “aaarghhh, why can’t it be fixed?”
-That’s a scenario you want to avoid at all cost.
+That’s a scenario you want to avoid at all costs.